 - alert 🔗

 An alert is triggered when the conditions for a detector rule are met.
-For example, a detector monitoring the number of requests served by an application may have a rule that produces an alert if the number is below a static threshold, for example, 20 requests per minute, and/or above a calculated one, for example, the mean + 3 standard deviations of the number of requests per minute over the past hour.
+For example, a detector monitoring the number of application requests has a rule that produces an alert if the number is below a static threshold, for example, 20 requests per minute, and/or above a calculated one, for example, the mean + 3 standard deviations above the number of requests per minute over the past hour.